Healthcare Assistant (HA21) Technical Certificate of Credit

 3

-(Prerequisite: All program curriculum courses including PHLT 1030, no exceptions without approval of Dean of Health Sciences) Provides work experiences in a clinical setting.
-Emphasis is placed on enhancing skills in Venipuncture techniques.
+(Prerequisites: ALHS 1011; Co-requisites: PHLT 1030) Provides work experiences in a clinical or simulated lab setting.
+Emphasis is placed on enhancing skills in venipuncture techniques.
 Topics include: introduction to clinical policies and procedures and work ethics; routine collections: adult, pediatric, and newborn; and special procedures.

 5